 It’s typically a good idea to register because it creates separate between you and your business.
 That means you won’t be personally liable for business debts.

 But registering might not be feasible for your business on day one.

-Here’s how to know when it’s right for you...
+Here’s how to know when it’s the right time for you...

-One big reason to skip registering is to save money.
+One big reason that people skip registering is to save money.